Advanced Series

 Self Managed Super Fund (SMSF)

 Capital gains on cryptocurrencies sold from an SMSF are taxed at a concessional rate of 15%, assuming the fund is a ‘complying fund’ that follows the laws and rules for SMSFs.
+Investing in crypto through SMSFs are complex and it is important to get professional advice to maintain strict compliance with SMSF regulations.
 Compliant SMSFs are entitled to a CGT discount of 33% if the cryptocurrency has been owned for at least 12 months.

 Cryptocurrency records to keep for tax time

-When it comes to keeping records for tax purposes, it’s better to have too many records than not enough.
+When it comes to keeping records for tax purposes, it’s crucial to have proper records to justify your tax disclosures..
 Just as you would keep records for work expenses and property you own, the same needs to be done for cryptocurrency.
+Thankfully, we’ve partnered with our friends at Koinly who can help get your crypto tax records in minutes.

 For each cryptocurrency transaction you should keep the following: